How to Calculate the Moment of Inertia of a Beam Section

 To calculate the total moment of inertia of the section we need to use the “Parallel Axis Theorem”:

 Since we have split it into three rectangular parts, we must calculate the moment of inertia of each of these sections.
 It is widely known that the moment of inertia equation of a rectangle about its centroid axis is simply:

-The moment of inertia of other shapes are often stated in the front/back of textbooks or from this guide of moment of inertia shapes.
+The moment of inertia of other shapes is often stated in the front/back of textbooks or from this guide of the moment of inertia shapes.
 However the rectangular shape is very common for beam sections, so it is probably worth memorizing.

 Now we have all the information we need to use the “Parallel Axis Theorem” and find the total moment of inertia of the I-beam section.
 In our moment of inertia example: